Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Review: Methodologies to Detect Social and Psychological Phenomena

 \subsection{Social Traits}

-The social traits most frequently addressed in the literature include competence, likeability, hirability personality, dominance and leadership.
-The task most commonly addressed is the prediction of such traits based on self-assessments or external observers’ judgments.
-The rest of this section discusses each trait and the related works are summarized in Table~\ref{personalityLeaDom_table}.\\
+The social traits addressed by the computing studies include competence, likeability, hirability, personality, dominance, and leadership.
+The task is the automatic prediction of such traits based on the self-assessments or the external observers’ judgments.
+This section defines each trait and then discusses the approaches, findings, novelties, and limitations of each relevant work.
+Furthermore, a detailed summary of reviewed papers can be seen in Table~\ref{personalityLeaDom_table}.\\